Battle to succeed Rep. Pete King highlights Long Island primary day

 Next door, four Democrats are vying in a Suffolk County district for the right to take on Rep. Lee Zeldin (R-Shirley).
 It’s a race that, like the King district, will be watched in Washington.

-“Boards of elections and voters are going to learn a lot about what they’re willing to do, and how they want to go about it in a unique time in our voting history,” Lawrence Levy, executive dean of Hofstra University’s National Center for Suburban Studies, said.
+“Boards of elections and voters are going to learn a lot about what they’re willing to do, and how they want to go about it in a unique time in our voting history,” said Lawrence Levy, executive dean of Hofstra University’s National Center for Suburban Studies.

-Because of the high number of absentee ballots, results will not be know Tuesday; it could take at least a week for winners to be known.
+Because of the high number of absentee ballots, results will not be known Tuesday; it could take at least a week for winners to be known.

 The election also is testing candidates’ new campaign methods adapted for the pandemic, with an emphasis on social media and phone calls in place of door-to-door.